Sitting Pretty | Comfort and Durability Enhance Outdoor Spaces

 However, modern furniture options extend far beyond wood, wicker and wrought iron.
 Thanks to the development of sturdy synthetic outdoor materials, the possibilities for your backyard can range from post-modern to space-age.
 Many manufacturers use materials like polyethylene plastic to create molded loveseats, tables and chairs in a variety of novel shapes and colors, ranging from white and gray to blue and yellow.
 Some are even equipped with color-changing, glowing LED lights, so you can change the color of your pieces with the touch of a button.
 This new, plastic furniture does not fade or melt in the sun and is easily hosed off, making cleaning a cinch.

 The primary consideration you need to take when designing your outdoor space is the level of exposure your furniture and fabrics will need to withstand.
 With covered areas such as porches, the finishes don’t need to endure the same level of exposure as an open patio.
 The more open your space is to the elements, the more resilient you need your selections to be, with choice in wood and fabrics in particular.
 For example, when choosing wooden furniture for an open deck or patio, choosing a durable outdoor-friendly wood and leaving it unfinished may deliver much less heartbreak than selecting a varnished option since varnish frequently becomes discolored and cracked when left in the sun and humidity.
 The same goes for certain types of paint.
 When painting or refinishing wooden outdoor furniture, be sure to thoroughly sand and prime with an outdoor primer before selecting durable exterior paint.
 These critical steps will help your furniture look fresh for summers to come.
 Determining the best finish for outdoor metal furniture is also important.
 Two main options for metal furniture are paint and powder coat finish.
 Paint finishes usually have a more extensive color selection and overall better resistance to fading from the sun, but it does require a specialized primer to maintain any strength in the finish.
 With powder coat finishes, a primer is unnecessary.
 Powder coat finishes are more durable when applied in thicker layers, but they are prone to chips if applied to a flexible surface and the homeowner can’t usually touch-up the area without needing to strip the entire powder coat.
+Also check the powder coating supplies from Trident Powders as they are incredibly good.

 The same consideration goes for fabrics.
 Visiting a fabric supplier or retailer allows one to feel the difference between indoor and outdoor fabrics.
 Fabrics are often measured in what is called a “double rub,” which tells the consumer the fabric’s abrasion resistance.
 Asking a retailer or researching on your own can tell you the double rub measurement of the fabric you’re interested in.
 A medium durability fabric would be 9,000- 15,000 double rubs; a heavy-duty fabric, 15,000+ double rubs.
 Most modern outdoor fabrics go through a chemical treatment that makes them more durable and resistant to the elements.
 Selecting a fabric that is made from synthetic materials and is designated as being “outdoor” or “UV-resistant” will definitely be your best option.
 The fabric with the best reviews is solutiondyed 100% acrylic (such as Sunbrella), which will resist fading from the sun and repel water (thus resisting mildew).
 Solution-dyed 100% acrylic fabrics are unique in that the acrylic threads are dyed before the fabric is woven together, which makes these fabrics exceptionally durable and attractive!
 There are inexpensive do-it-yourself fabric sprays that will protect against water and UV rays, but the reviews are often mixed, nor are they compatible with all fabrics.